+Cerebral palsy (CP) is an umbrella term used for a group of birth injuries that may impact the way a person balances or moves.
+It’s the most common motor disability that children are diagnosed with today.
 Although many parents worry that their child’s CP may shorten their life expectancy, medical professionals now believe that the majority of children with CP can have a life expectancy similar to that of the general population.

 In determining a specific child’s life expectancy, medical providers consider factors such as:

 - Additional medical conditions, such as a brain injury or other severe disabilities